Metrojet Flight 9268: Russia

 On 1 November 2015, the Government of Russia grounded all the A321 aircraft flown by Kogalymavia.
-The Russian news agency Interfax reported that the Russian transport regulator, Rostransnadzor, had requested Kogalymavia to stop flying its A321 aircraft until the cause(s) of the crash had been identified.
+The Russian transport regulator, Rostransnadzor, requested Kogalymavia to stop flying its A321 aircraft until the cause(s) of the crash had been identified.

 Maria Zakharova, a spokeswoman for the Russian Foreign Ministry, stated that the Russian Embassy was following the events.
 President Putin declared 1 November to be a national day of mourning in Russia.

 Dmitry Kiselyov, a Soviet and Russian journalist, blamed the crash on an alleged secret pact between America and ISIL.

 Initially representatives of the Russian government claimed that "there is not the slightest evidence" for a terrorist attack and especially denied any links between the crash and Russian intervention in Syria.
 On 17 November Russia's security chief said the cause of the attack was an act of terror, and the Russian Government offered a US$50 million reward for any information leading to the arrest of the perpetrators.